Non-perturbative methods for false vacuum decay: A quasi-stationary effective action for false vacuum decay

-\Eq{eq:gammaDE} is analogous to the usual expression for the FV decay rate calculated in perturbation theory.
-Unlike $\Gamma_k$ in \Eq{eq:gammaFull}, $\Gamma_k^\text{DE}$ is directly analogous to the perturbative bounce action and should converge on the perturbative result in the small coupling limit.
+$\Gamma_k$ is analogous to the perturbative bounce action and should converge on the perturbative result in the small coupling limit.
+A detailed derivation of the decay rate in the direct method with the QSEA may be found in App.~\ref{sec:decay-derivation}, with further nuances addressed in \cite{direct-forthcoming}.